Dishantkumar22/Student-Management-System-with-Admin-Authentication-using-c-/README.md

 # University-Management-System-with-Admin-Authentication-using-c-
-A Student Management System Project Using C++ With File Handling.
+A University Management System Project Using C++ With File Handling.
 In this Project Admin can Create Data, Search Data, Modify Data and Delete data from file and also an Admin Authentication System to Register , login and verify